Maerchenfee/D-Link-DCS-8000LH-Service-Codes/README.md

 ## D-Link DCS-8000LH Service Codes / Date / Time / IR on-off e.t.c.
 The User is always: Admin - with no password

+You can only editing the following commands over the Input Field in a Webbrowser (eg. Firefox / Safari)

 In the D-Link forums, people have always wondered how to set the time and date on the camera locally.
 To do this, they always tried by mistake method=1 from the 'service codes'.
 After a few attempts, I managed to do this under method=2.
 And BOOM.